beecho01/material-symbols/README.md

    - In the Home Assistant Settings menu, select **Devices & Services**.
    - Tap the **+ Add Integration** button.
    - Search for **Material Symbols** and select it.
-   - This should now show as succesfully configured.
+   - This should now show as successfully configured.
    - Tap **Finish**.

 4. **Restart Home Assistant:**